Forced Feminization Products and Guide

-The information contained in the Transfemme Feminizing Program Guide & products is directed toward the male to female transgendered individual.
+The information contained in the Transfemme Feminizing Program Guide & Forced Feminization Products is directed toward the male to female transgendered individual.
 As a consumer (or potential consumer) of transgender products, this Guide is published with the intent to better educate and inform on the topic of feminization of men, and should be considered as a general reference for the process of feminizing men and not a substitute to your primary physician’s medical care.
 Feminizing your body is serious business, do not self medicate.

 As you explore transgender medical therapies through the Internet and other avenues, you should be prepared to discover a wide range of conflicting information and misinformation on the subject.
 Below is a list of general information and do’s and don’ts about male feminization.